turingschool/career-development-curriculum-site/module_three/mod3_week1.md

 ### Due Dates & Reminders
-* Complete the bio information for your terminal portfolio by the end of **Week three**.
+* Complete the bio information for your terminal portfolio by the end of **Week 3**.
 * Review and update your LinkedIn profile by the end of **Week 4**.
 * Portfolios that are fully completed can be submitted during the inning, as long as they're submitted by **Friday of Week 5**.